Rcrossmeister/Small-SampleNER-Chinese/README.md

 # Small-SampleNER-Chinese
 A BiLSTM-CRF model is used to complete chinese NER tasks.
-It is a improvement of baseline model from [CLUENER2020](https://github.com/CLUEbenchmark/CLUENER2020/tree/master/bilstm_crf_pytorch)
+It is a improvement of baseline model from [CLUENER2020](https://github.com/CLUEbenchmark/CLUENER2020/tree/master/bilstm_crf_pytorch), we use it to adapt our task in the future.

+**NOTIFICATION:**

 _Note : This repo is built for a code support of our paper, more available method is developing in process._